EricMFink/ProfessionalResponsibility/_posts/2020-04-13-tufte-style-jekyll-blog.md

 ### Lists

-Tufte points out that while lists have valid uses, they tend to promote ineffective writing habits due to their “lack of syntactic and intellectual discipline”.
+Tufte points out that while lists have valid uses, they tend to promote ineffective writing habits due to their “lack of syntactic and intellectual discipline".
 He is particularly critical of hierarchical and bullet-pointed lists.
 So before reaching for an HTML list element, ask yourself:

 * Does this list actually have to be represented using an HTML ul or ol element?
 * Would my idea be better expressed as sentences in paragraphs?
 * Is my message causally complex enough to warrant a flow diagram instead?

 This is but a small subset of a proper overview of the topic of lists in communication.
-A better way to understand Tufte’s thoughts on lists would be to read “The Cognitive Style of PowerPoint: Pitching Out Corrupts Within,” a chapter in Tufte’s book *Beautiful Evidence*, excerpted at some length by Tufte himself [on his website](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0002QF).
+A better way to understand Tufte’s thoughts on lists would be to read “The Cognitive Style of PowerPoint: Pitching Out Corrupts Within," a chapter in Tufte’s book *Beautiful Evidence*, excerpted at some length by Tufte himself [on his website](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0002QF).
 The whole piece is information-dense and therefore difficult to summarize.
 He speaks to web design specifically, but in terms of examples and principles rather than as a set of simple do-this, don’t-do-that prescriptions.
 It is well worth reading in full for that reason alone.

 For these reasons, Tufte CSS encourages caution before reaching for a list element, and by default removes the bullet points from unordered lists.